Resident Reflections

 plans for those patients.
 We also split up notes to write as a team and ensure that any low electrolytes

-• 7:15am: After rounds we then split off for our respective duties, for the chief and midlevel residents,
+are replaced - 7:15am: After rounds we then split off for our respective duties, for the chief and midlevel residents,

 this often is operative cases for the day.
 The interns also get to operate however also focus on enacting